 Include up to date photographs that, as best as possible, give a taste of the style and atmosphere of your restaurant.

 Photos of an empty restaurant are good if you want to give an unobstructed view of what the space looks like, but you could also get some snaps of diners having a blast to show it in all its glory.

 A restaurant reservation system allows customers to check for an available table and book a slot through your website, without the hassle of a phone call.

 There are plenty of popular restaurant reservation systems you can add to your website, including OpenTable, Eat App, and TableIn.

 As far as website builders go, both GoDaddy and Squarespace integrate with OpenTable, while Wix has its own proprietary reservation management system.

 An order/delivery function

-However, if you don’t want to be giving away a proportion of your takeaway takings in fees to delivery services, then you could build your own order function and hire your own drivers.
+However, if you don’t want to be giving away a proportion of your takeaway takings in fees to delivery services, then you could build or even integrate a third party order and pay app into your restaurant website and hire your own drivers.
 Deliveroo don’t disclose the commission fees they charge restaurants, but most online sources put them between 10-30%.

 Reviews/link to TripAdvisor

 Advertising this kind of transparency is good for customer trust.
 If visitors can see reviews from previous customers without having to leave your website, it shows you’ve got nothing to hide – which, if you’re doing your best to give everybody a great experience, you shouldn’t have.